bambooforest/IntroDataScience_Spring_2022/README.md

 * 30% of your grade will come from (a) presentation(s) of the reading chapters (to be divided amongst the students).

 * Homework in DataCamp is pass / fail.
 That is, you must complete all homework to pass the class.
-You will be added to our DataCamp and you should receive an invite.
+You will be added to our DataCamp group and you should receive an invite.
 DataCamp requires a login.
+Shout out to DataCamp for giving us access to their great materials.

 **Note**: This syllabus is subject to change but the most up-to-date version is always available online: